This guide has everything you need to know about marketing.

 However, the pyramid scheme focuses more on recruiting representatives than on selling products.
 That’s why it’s not a legal practice since many participants can lose money.
 On the other hand, MLM has multiple levels of commissions, but the aim is to generate revenue through selling products, not by recruiting others.

-Multi-level marketing sales representatives usually work from home and set their own flexible schedule.
+Multi-level marketing sales representatives usually work from home and set their own flexible schedules.
 Still, the sales representatives in lower tiers generally have to work harder than those above them.

 There are lots of well-known brands that make use of MLM, such as Nu Skin, Herbalife, Tupperware, Avon, Mary Kay, Cosway, Amway, etc.